New York City Schools with Barbering Programs

 To become a professional barber, students must first graduate from a barbering program; the number of required hours is determined by the state.
 In New York, they also must complete two years as a barber apprentice under a licensed barber before applying for a full barbering license.

-- The Long Island Barber Institute is one of the schools in the New York City area with barbering programs, offering two courses, one for apprentices and another for more experienced barbers.
+- The Barber & Beauty Institute of New York is one of the schools in the New York City area with barbering programs, offering two courses, one for apprentices and another for more experienced barbers.

 Find schools that offer these popular programs

 - Beauty Salon Management

 In addition to information about the school and its programs, this article also includes a table of facts that prospective students should consider, such as size and costs.

 |Barbering Programs Offered||Barber Apprentice, Barber Operator, Barbering for Cosmetologists|